MaximeMRF/v7-docs/content/start/tutorial/hypermedia/authorization.md

   })
 )

-// [!code ++:11]
+// [!code ++:6]
 /**
  * Same validation rules as creating a post
  */
-export const updatePostValidator = vine.compile(
+export const updatePostValidator = vine.create(
-  vine.object({
-    title: vine.string().minLength(3).maxLength(255),
-    url: vine.string().url(),
-    summary: vine.string().minLength(80).maxLength(500),
-  })
+  createPostValidator.schema.clone()
 )
 ```

-We're using the same validation rules for both creating and updating posts.
-In many applications, you might want different rules—for example, allowing updates without certain required fields—but for DevShow, the requirements are the same.
+We're cloning the `createPostValidator` schema to reuse the same validation rules.
+This approach keeps our validation logic DRY (Don't Repeat Yourself).
+If you need to change a rule later, you only update it in one place.
+In many applications, you might want different rules for creating vs. updating, but for DevShow, the requirements are the same.

 :::